WildCodeSchool/Lyon-JS-09-23-P3-mechka-food/README.md

 - check previously added recipes, from all users, by clicking on any image you encounter across the site,
 - access to a search page, where you can, first of all, have listed in 3 differents categories adn see all related recipes by clicking on it.
 And obviously, you can look for any recipe present in the database with the help of the searchBar,
 - add you own recipe with all required details, to help other users to cook it to the perfection,
-- access to an admin page, listing all previously added recipes, that you can modify or delete.
+- access to your profil page, listing all previously added recipes, that you can modify or delete.
 - log out from your session.

 ### Windows users